AIBC regulates the profession of architecture in the public interest. This role includes working to protect the public by:

 - Requiring mandatory continuing professional education;

-- Providing practice advisory services for architects and other registrants as well as clients and the public;
+- Providing practice advisory services for Registrants as well as Clients and the public;

-- Enforcing, through a disciplinary process, the competency, ethical and other professional standards expected of those regulated by the AIBC; and
+- Enforcing, through a discipline process, the competency, ethical and other professional standards expected of Registrants; and

-- Addressing illegal or “unauthorized” practice by non-architects.
+- Addressing illegal or “unauthorized” practice and use of a reserved title by non-Architects.

 In addition, the AIBC provides a range of regulatory and outreach programs and services to the public and other stakeholders.
-To help fulfil its public interest obligation, the Institute engages with other regulators, local and provincial governments and national and international architectural organizations on matters of professional practice, labour mobility and regulatory consistency.
+To help fulfill its public interest obligation, the AIBC engages with other regulators, local and provincial governments and national and international architectural organizations on matters of professional practice, labour mobility and regulatory consistency.